anchore/grype/README.md

 # enable/disable checking for application updates on startup
 # same as GRYPE_CHECK_FOR_APP_UPDATE env var
 check-for-app-update: true

+# allows users to specify which image source should be used to generate the sbom
+# valid values are: registry, docker, podman
+default-image-pull-source: ""

 # upon scanning, if a severity is found at or above the given severity then the return code will be 1
 # default is unset which will skip this validation (options: negligible, low, medium, high, critical)